projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Memory content from one guest VM might be leaked to another guest VM.
-So in ACRN and Device Model design, when one guest VM is destroyed or crashes, its memory content should be scrubbed either by the hypervisor or the SOS device model process, in case its memory content is re-allocated to another guest VM which could otherwise leave the previous guest VM secrets in memory.
+So in ACRN and Device Model design, when one guest VM is destroyed or crashes, its memory content should be scrubbed either by the hypervisor or the Service VM device model process, in case its memory content is re-allocated to another guest VM which could otherwise leave the previous guest VM secrets in memory.